Description

 Additional Informationβ

-routing architecture at the AWS transit gateway level in combination with what must be implemented at the standard VPC route table.
-More specifically, to route traffic between two or more VPCs via a transit gateway VPCs must have an attachment to a transit gateway route table as well as a route, therefore to avoid routing traffic between VPCs an attachment to the transit gateway route table should only be added where there is an intention to route traffic between the VPCs.
-As transit gateways are able to host multiple route tables it is possible to group VPCs by attaching them to a common route table.
+If an organization uses AWS Transit Gateway in its VPC architecture, apply the same least-access routing principles at the transit gateway level in addition to the VPC route table.
+To route traffic between two or more VPCs via a transit gateway, VPCs must have an attachment to a transit gateway route table and a route.
+To avoid unintended routing, add route table attachments only when there is an explicit need to route traffic between VPCs.
+Because transit gateways can host multiple route tables, you can group VPCs by attaching them to a common route table.